mattlean/lean-js-app-starter/docs/developing/developing-with-docker.md

 docker exec -it CONTAINER_NAME bash
 ```

-Now the container's Bash will open and any command you run will execute within the context of the container until you close the Bash with Ctrl+C. To clarify that this is the Bash within the container, you will see that the Bash prompt will include a 🐳 emoji.
+Now the container's Bash will open and any command you run will execute within the context of the container until you close it with Ctrl+C. You will see that the Bash prompt will include a 🐳 emoji to clarify that you are working within the container.

-Alternatively, you can also access the terminal from inside the container with Docker Desktop by going to the "Containers" tab, selecting the container you want to access, and clicking on the "Terminal" tab.
+Alternatively, you can also access the terminal inside the container with Docker Desktop by going to the "Containers" tab, selecting the container you want to access, and clicking on the "Terminal" tab.

 ## More Learning Resources